ajisaisena/crypto_math/README.md

 - Fast Pow
 - Miller-Rabin Test

-Now we still do not implement Miller-Rabin test.
+Now we are implementing Miller-Rabin test.
 We will implement it soon.
+There're still bugs there.